 STYLEBOP RELAUNCH

 Fashion ID (Peek & Cloppenburg's online shop) is expanding its portfolio with Stylebop, relaunching this renowned destination with an optimized concept and layout.
 With a focus on premium fashion, Stylebop has built a large international customer base over the past 15 years.
 Its basic offering will be expanded, among other things, by a luxury own brand.
 John Cloppenburg says: “Customers and suppliers in the luxury segment have special requirements that we will meet in terms of product selection, technology and service.
-With Stylebop, we want to open up new customer groupswww.stylebop.com
+With Stylebop, we want to open up new customer groups.”

+www.stylebop.com